pippinbarr/cart263-2021/topics/the-webpage/css-overview.md

 ### Selecting an `id`

-With this in place we can target the `id` of `first-section` in our CSS by adding a selector like this:
+With this in place we can target the `id` `first-section` in our CSS by adding a selector like this:

 ```css
 #first-section {